nickkatsios/airbnb-athens-analysis/README.md

 ## Running the notebook

-In order to be fully reproducible, the notebook requires dependencies to be installed and a virtual environment to be created and activated.
+In order to be fully reproducible, the notebook requires dependencies to be installed and a virtual environment to be created and activated before running the .ipynb file locally.
 This can be done using poetry.

 * Install the dependencies
 ```bash